-Hot sauces come in all different types, but there is usually one commonality: they contain peppers.
-Many sauces also contain sweet foods like onions, mangoes, pineapples, peaches and more.
-With so many fresh ingredients, you’ve probably asked, does hot sauce go bad?
+Hot sauces come in many different types, but there is usually one commonality: they contain peppers.
+Many sauces also contain sweet foods like onion, tomato, pineapple, peaches and more.
+With so many fresh ingredients, you’ve probably wondered, does hot sauce go bad?

 - Capsaicin.
-This is the chemical compound that makes hot peppers taste hot.
-It has also been shown that capsaicin exists in the pepper plant in order to deter the growth of mold and bacteria.
+This is the chemical compound that makes hot peppers hot.
+It has also been shown that capsaicin exists in pepper plants in order to deter the growth of mold and bacteria.
 It is a natural sterilizer, and can help keep your hot sauces longer.

-Thankfully, this means that most hot sauces have a long shelf life, and a simple inspection can help you determine whether the sauce is still safe to eat.
+Overall, most hot sauces have a very long shelf life, especially before being opened.
+If you are unsure of your hot sauce, a simple inspection can help you determine whether the sauce is still safe to eat.

 How Can I Tell When Hot Sauce Is Bad?

 Hot sauce tends to let you know when it has gone bad.
-Many of us have old, forgotten bottles of hot sauce, keeping them in case the mood ever strikes to use them.
-However, like most foods, hot sauce will eventually spoil.
+Many of us have old, forgotten bottles of hot sauce, keeping them in case the mood ever strikes.
+However, like most foods, hot sauce can eventually spoil.
 So how can you tell if your hot sauce has gone bad?

 - Look.
-If your hot sauce appears to have spots of fuzz or mold, throw it away.
+If your hot sauce appears to have spots of fuzzy mold, throw it away.
 However, discoloration (fading) is normal with oxygen exposure, and is not necessarily a cause for concern.
 Basically, if something appears to be growing on your hot sauce, it’s time to say goodbye.